CMSgov/dpc-static-site/src/_pages/api-documentation/postman-collection.md

 5. Within your vault, go to settings and turn on **Enable support in scripts**.

-The JWT and access token are automatically generated before each request vs. having to manually refresh the access token every 5 minutes as described in [Get an access token]({{ '/api-documentation/get-access-token.html' | relative_url }}).
+The JWT and bearer token are automatically generated before each request vs. having to manually refresh the bearer token every 5 minutes as described in [Get a bearer token]({{ '/api-documentation/get-bearer-token.html' | relative_url }}).